 We also accept referrals from other services in Barts Health NHS Trust (such as fertility, women’s health and urology).

-Please contact us by email so we can send you a referral form, which will assist us in reviewing your request for our service.
+For referrals from professionals please contact us by email so we can send you a referral form, which will assist us in reviewing your request for our service.